Nominations are now open for the 2015 Excellence in Advising Support and Excellence in Advising: Graduate Student Contribution Awards

-- Candidates for this award may be nominated by a Missouri State faculty and/or staff member.
+- Candidates for this award may be nominated by a Missouri State faculty or staff member or student.

 - Letter of nomination (nominated by MSU faculty/staff/student)-5 copies.
 Letter of nomination should be no more than two single-sided pages or one double-sided page (Times New Roman 12 font type).

 - Supporting materials (optional but if included—5 copies): Could include advisee feedback, academic advising-related projects (printed or electronic), and other relevant materials

 - The complete application packet must be submitted to Kathy Davis, Academic Advisement Center, University Hall 109.
 To be considered, application packets must be received no later than 5:00 p.m. on Friday, February 13.
 Application packets will not be returned.

 *If selected as the award recipient, additional materials will be required for state (MACADA) and/or national (NACADA) recognition consideration and may include requested attendance at the conference of consideration.
 Additional materials may include the following:

 - Statement of current area of study and career goals

 - Two letters of recommendation from University officials, with one being from an instructor in your field of study

 - The selection committee will be comprised of four Academic Advising Council members (two staff members and two faculty members) and a previous award winner.

 - The committee should be comprised of a minimum of two different colleges and/or offices.